 Our guides provided a great travelogue as we sped by the farm land outside of Florence.
 The main industry in the city of Florence is tourism, but outside the city it is agriculture.
 The nurseries and orchards here supply much of the world with fruits and vegetables.
 Olives and other products from here are exported around the world.
 We go through acres of orchards and farmland.
 There had been some train manufacture here, but this land was meant for agriculture.

 This was the land of the Etruscans.
 They had their own civilization here in Tuscany before the Romans came.
 The Etruscans fought off Rome for years, but eventually they were defeated.
 The Romans made them an offer, “Join us or die.”
 Most Etruscans joined.

 The area had been swampy marsh.
 The Romans improved irrigation and created great farm land.
 We can still see traces of the Etruscan civilization today.
 We will be going through Liguria.
 It was sometimes French territory and there has always been a strong French influence here.
 Pesto was invented in Liguria.

 There are descriptions of the local Ligurians of ancient times.
 The Romans said they were short people with small arms and legs.
 They were known for being grumpy.
 So not only is there a place called Spezia, but the people who live there are crabby, grumpy people.

 Freddie talked about the history of the area.
 Most Americans think of Italy as an old country with a long history, but the idea of Italy as a nation state is a new concept.
 Unification didn’t happen until 1865.
 Even the United States is older!

 Some of the towns became city states.
-Rivalries probably began with fighting for trade, but city states became competitive in most of the other parts of life.
+Rivalries probably began with fighting for trade, but the cities became competitive in most of the other parts of life.
 The Pisa versus Florence rivalry continues today.
 Now the cities compete in sports and the culinary arts.
 Another big rivalry is Pisa against Lucca.